-- · depreciation attributable to the assets used by the relevant service - revaluation and impairment losses on assets used by the service where there are no accumulated gains in the Revaluation Reserve against which the losses can be written off - amortisation of intangible fixed assets attributable to the service.
+- depreciation attributable to the assets used by the relevant service - revaluation and impairment losses on assets used by the service where there are no accumulated gains in the Revaluation Reserve against which the losses can be written off - amortisation of intangible fixed assets attributable to the service.

 The Council is not required to raise council tax to cover these costs but is required to make an annual contribution to reduce its overall borrowing requirement.
-This is known as the Minimum Revenue Provision and is calculated as 3% of the Council's capital financing requirement at the start of the financial year.
+This is known as the Minimum Revenue Provision and is calculated as 3% of the Council's Capital Financing Requirement at the start of the financial year on a straight-line basis.
 Depreciation, impairment losses, revaluation losses and amortisations are therefore replaced by a revenue provision in the Movement in Reserves Statement by way of an adjusting transaction with the Capital Adjustment Account for the difference between the two.

-4.0.7 Employee Benefits Benefits Payable During Employment
+4.0.7 Employee Benefits

+Benefits Payable During Employment